Chapter 172-121 WAC – Student Conduct Code

 (d) Ensure complaints are promptly investigated and resolved as required by federal and state laws; and

-(e) Review off-campus incidents of alleged misconduct and make determinations as to whether the conduct involved adversely affects the university community or university community and whether the conduct process should be initiated.
+(e) Review off-campus incidents of alleged misconduct and make determinations as to whether the conduct involved adversely affects EWU or the EWU community and whether the conduct process should be initiated.

-(2) Conduct review officer (CRO): The university president delegates to the vice president of student affairs the authority to designate one or more CRO(s).
+(2) Conduct review officer (CRO): The EWU president delegates to the vice president of student affairs the authority to designate one or more CRO(s).
 The director of SRR, dean of students, or any other qualified individual may be designated as a CRO.
-The CRO(s) shall preside over brief hearings and full conduct hearings under this chapter.
-For brief hearings, the CRO shall serve as the decision maker.
+The CRO(s) shall preside over conduct review meetings and full conduct hearings under this chapter.
+For conduct review meetings, the CRO shall serve as the decision maker.
 For full hearings, the CRO shall serve as the presiding officer.
 As the presiding officer, in full hearings the CRO has authority to:

 (a) Determine the order of presentation of evidence;